What Colleges Offer Criminal Justice Programs?

 |School Highlight: The school offers an undergraduate major in criminal justice.|

-Ranked #159 in U.S. News & World Report for 2017, Alfred University is a highly ranked national liberal arts school with an excellent undergraduate degree in criminal justice.
+Tied for the #62 spot in U.S. News & World Report for regional universities north in 2019, Alfred University is a highly ranked national liberal arts school with an excellent undergraduate degree in criminal justice.
 The Criminal Justice Studies major requires 24 credit hours of core classes, and students must attend at least two institutes, which are offered twice a year.
 The program emphasizes social sciences research findings of criminal behavior.
 Classes stress the environmental influences, how society and the government has tried to control these behaviors, and what works in rehabilitation.

 |Boston University||Boston, MA||Has undergraduate and graduate degree programs, as well as minors, in criminal justice|